Happy Birthday, Baby!

 She’s changed what I’ve read and what I want to watch.
 I’m hungry to learn more and more about how to take care of her better.

 She still has so much to learn and most of the things she doesn’t even know that she needs to know yet.
-Like how to make a successful cold call or be a bit more bold in uncovering the sale.
+Like how to make a successful cold call or be a bit bolder in uncovering the sale.

 She’s old enough to have fallen.
 She’s trusted the wrong people.
 Invested in the wrong things (like the too-good-to-be-true overseas company that promised to get me on the first page of Google for just a few hundred dollars per month...).